Suren-Jewels/YubiKey-VDI-ServiceNow-Support/README.md

 Only high-level engineering concepts and troubleshooting patterns are described.

----

-## 📫 Contact
+## 📄 License

+This repository contains fully sanitized, non‑sensitive documentation and support patterns for YubiKey MFA, VDI access, and ServiceNow identity workflows.
+All content is provided strictly for educational and portfolio demonstration purposes.

+## 👔 Professional Context

 **Suren Jewels**
 Senior Cloud Engineer | Infrastructure & Security Specialist

 *For inquiries about this project or collaboration opportunities, please reach out via LinkedIn.*

----

-## 📄 License

-This repository contains fully sanitized, non‑sensitive documentation and support patterns for YubiKey MFA, VDI access, and ServiceNow identity workflows.
-All content is provided strictly for educational and portfolio demonstration purposes.
+───────────────────────────────────────────────────────────────────────────────

 No proprietary configurations, internal authentication logic, or confidential operational details are included.